What is a California Arrest Warrant?

 When Will an Arrest Warrant Be Issued?

-When Can the Police Execute an Arrest Warrant?
+When Can the Police Execute a California Arrest Warrant?

 Consult a Los Angeles Criminal Defense Attorney

 Being arrested for a criminal offense is a serious situation, and calls for the skills of an experienced criminal defense attorney to ensure you are treated fairly.

 The attorneys at Manshoory Law Group, APC represent clients in the Los Angeles area and understand what is at stake in all criminal cases.
 We are available to speak with you 24 hours a day.
 Contact us today to learn how we will fight for you.

 - California ‘Three Strikes’ Law: How Does CA’s 3 Strikes Law Work? - November 15, 2023

 - The Most Common Crimes on Black Friday - November 6, 2023

 - What is the Difference Between Rape and Statutory Rape? - October 17, 2023